lotabout/write-a-C-interpreter/tutorial/en/6-Functions.md

 We've already seen how variable definitions are parsed in our interpreter.
-Now it's time for function definitions. (note it is definition, not declaration, thus our interpreter don't support recursion across functions.)
+Now it's time for function definitions (note it is definition, not declaration, thus our interpreter doesn't support recursion across functions).

 ## EBNF Grammar

-Let's start be refreshing our memories about EBNF grammar introduced in last chapter, we've already implement `program`, `global_declaration` and `enum_decl`.
+Let's start by refreshing our memory of the EBNF grammar introduced in last chapter, we've already implement `program`, `global_declaration` and `enum_decl`.
 We'll deal with part of `variable_decl`, `function_decl`, `parameter_decl` and `body_decl`.
-The rest will be covered in next chapter.
+The rest will be covered in the next chapter.

 ```
 variable_decl ::= type {'*'} id { ',' {'*'} id } ';'